Montel Williams: Other work

 On April 6, 2009, Williams began hosting a daily radio show, Montel Across America, on Air America Media.
 On January 21, 2010, Air America ceased broadcasting, leaving Williams without a radio outlet.

 As of May 2009, he started hosting an infomercial for the Living Well Healthmaster, a blender product.
 It is presented under the title Living Well with Montel; the infomercial is structured similarly to his old talk show, featuring guests talking about their health problems, with the Healthmaster mixer being the solution.
 Later episodes of Living Well with Montel advertised a home pressure cooker and an identity theft protection service.
 In June 2010, Williams began doing infomercials for LifeLock, a security fraud company.

 On October 1, 2014, Williams spoke in front of a Congressional committee in support of Marine Sgt.
 Andrew Tahmooressi, who was arrested in Tijuana, Baja California, for carrying guns across the U.S.-Mexican border.

 Williams was once a Republican, leaving the political party in 1993 and registering as an independent.
 He is a supporter of LGBT rights.
 He endorsed Hillary Clinton for president as the superior choice, writing that Donald Trump posed a "clear and present danger" to the nation.

-On September 2, 2021, Williams was appointed as a Director on the Board of Better For You Wellness, Inc.
+On September 2, 2021, Williams was appointed as a director on the board of Better for You Wellness, Inc.

 CBD oil

-Williams has marketed Cannabidiol (also known as CBD oil) products.
-Montel stated to Forbes "that he spent years working to develop medicinal-quality CBD to treat his own multiple sclerosis".
+Williams has marketed cannabidiol (also known as CBD oil) products.
+According to Forbes, Williams "spent years working to develop medicinal-quality CBD to treat his own multiple sclerosis".